-But still today, Audi- Werke in Neckarsulm where Audi A2, A6 and A8, are produced, has the address: NSU- Strasse.
-In 1998 Audi held the 125- year anniversary as a tribute to NSU.
-Audi has now realized the value of knowing, and recognizing, one's history and they have founded NSU- GmbH, a department serving under Audi Traditions GmbH.
+Audi-Werke in Neckarsulm where Audi A2, A6 and A8 are produced, has the address NSU-Strasse.
+In 1998 Audi held the 125th anniversary as a tribute to NSU.
+Audi established NSU GmbH, a department serving under Audi Traditions GmbH.

-Sadly, the old NSU show room at the entrance of the plant in Neckarsulm in the corner of NSU- Strasse and Felix Wankel Strasse was torn down autumn of 2001.
+Sadly, the original NSU showroom at the entrance of the plant in Neckarsulm on the corner of NSU Strasse and Felix Wankel Strasse was demolished in the autumn of 2001.